vivaria/edisonrul.ing/README.md

 ## GRANDMASTER OF THE SIX SAMURAI
 _(U) You can only control 1 "Grandmaster of the Six Samurai" monster.
 (S) While you control a face-up "Six Samurai" monster, you can Special Summon this card from your hand.
 (1) When this card is destroyed by your opponent's card effect, add 1 "Six Samurai" monster from your Graveyard to your hand._

 *   (U) is an Unclassified Effect.
-    *   You CANNOT summon a "Grandmaster of the Six Samurai" while one is already face-up under your control, however you can Tribute Set further copies.
+    *   You CANNOTsummon a "Grandmaster of the Six Samurai" while one is already face-up under your control, however you can Tribute Set further copies.
-    *   If you control two or more monsters named "Grandmaster of the Six Samurai", the most recently Summoned of the monsters will be destroyed by game mechanic (your choice in the case of a tie).
+    *   If youcontrol two or more monsters named "Grandmaster of the Six Samurai", the most recently Summoned of the monsters will be destroyed by game mechanic (your choice in the case of a tie).
-    *   This Unclassified Effect CAN be negated by "Skill Drain", however you still CANNOT Summon further copies of "Grandmaster of the Six Samurai" because the Unclassified Effect is still active while it is in the hand or Graveyard.
+    *   This Unclassified Effect CAN be negated by "Skill Drain", however you still CANNOT Summon further copies of"Grandmaster of the Six Samurai" because the UnclassifiedEffect is still active while it is in the hand or Graveyard.
 *   The (S) Unclassified Effect functions as a built-in Summon.
 This Special Summon does start a Chain.
-*   The (1) mandatory Trigger Effect cannot miss timing.
+*   The (1) mandatory Trigger Effect cannot misstiming.
     *   This effect targets 1 "Six Samurai" monster in your Graveyard, and can target itself.
     *   This effect activates & resolves in the Graveyard / removed from play area.
     *   This effect activates if your opponent's card effect destroys this card in your hand / field / Deck.